xaeoGITHUB/MyJoin/README.md

 # MyJoin

-* A plugin to make an join message.
+* Give your players a customized joinmessage.
+Each player can make their own.

 # Config
 * You can customize the message, which is displayed on join.